futuregrid/manual/docs/source/vampir.rst

 theÂ *\ Filter *entry in the main menu.*

-The example below shows a typical process representation in theÂ \ *Process Filter*Â window.
+The example below shows a typical process representation in theÂ \ *Process Filter* window.
 This kind of representation is equal to all other filters.
-Processes can be filtered by theirÂ \ *Process Group*,Â \ *Communicators*Â andÂ *Process Hierarchy*.
+Processes can be filtered by their \ *Process Group*, \ *Communicators* and *Process Hierarchy*.
 Items to be filtered are arranged in a spreadsheet representation.
 In addition to selecting or deselecting an entire group of processes, it is certainly possible to filter single processes.